 Their new release “Hurry the Jug” traces the various influences that have shaped their music over the course of many years.
 The opening track which is also the title of the CD is a tune that Declan and Leonard learned from the great Bobby Casey’s recording Casey in the Cowhouse.
 Tributes to both Liam O’Flynn and Tommy Peoples’ are included, the hornpipe tracks The Green Island and Rick’s Rambles were both of which were recorded by O’Flynn, while Waiting for a Call was composed by Tommy Peoples and he also recorded Brogan’s Fancy on his iconic “Iron Man” recording.

 Other tunes include The Garvogue which was composed by Leitrim fiddle player Joe Liddy and The Humours of Rahey composed by James Kelly of Dublin now resident in America. as well as a new compositions from Sligo fiddle player Philip Duffy entitled Megan’s Reel named after his daughter and a newly composed tune by Declan Folan entitled The Carousel .

-Catch this iconic band when the y play the intimate venue of Matt Molloy’s Yard Bar.
-Doors open at 8pm and tckets will be available on the door on the night.
+Catch this trio when they play Matt Molloy’s Yard Bar this coming October.
+Doors will open at 8pm and tickets will be available on the door on the night.